 - Craft personalized targetted onboarding emails.

-Yet, very few of our trials convert to customers.
+Yet, very few of their trials convert to customers.

 Conversely, if you’ve been doing demo calls but want to transition to an easier, more cost-effective onboarding process, what do you need to do?
 Is this transition even possible?